 - 8.4.5.1.
-This Section 8.4.5 established Dimensional Standards for all uses in the MCMOD.
-It overrides all provisions of Section 5.
-Dimensional Requirements, except as specified in paragraph 8.4.5.10 below. - 8.4.5.2.
+This Section 8.4.5 establishes Dimensional Standards for all uses in the MCMOD.
+It supersedes all provisions of Section 5.
+Dimensional Requirements, except as specified in paragraph 8.4.5.9 below. - 8.4.5.2.
 Table of Dimensional Standards.
-Notwithstanding anything to the contrary in this Zoning, the dimensional requirements applicable in the MCMOD are as follows:
+Notwithstanding anything to the contrary in this Zoning Bylaw, the dimensional requirements applicable in the MCMOD are as follows:

 Criteria Dimension

-Lot Size

-Required lot size to be eligible for development under the MCMOD (Minimum) 250,000 sq ft
+Standards for all Developments

 Lot Size for New Lots Created under the MCMOD (Minimum) No minimum

-Height
+Building Height

-Stories (Maximum) 3
+A Stories (Maximum) 3

-Feet (Maximum) 35 ft
+B Feet (Maximum) 40 ft

-Open Space (Minimum) 30%
+C Open Space (Minimum) 30%

-Frontage (Minimum) 20 ft

-Front Setback (Minimum) 5' (See 8.4.5.4)

-Side Setback (Minimum) 7.5 ft

-Rear Setback (Minimum) 10 ft

 Gross Density (Maximum) 15 units/acre of Developable Land

-Minimum Distance between Buildings 15'
+D Minimum Distance between Buildings 15 ft

-District Transitional Buffer 30'
+B District Transitional Buffer 30 ft